 It all starts by sharing your open source stories.
 By writing just one article you are on the path toward becoming a Correspondent.
 Let us know you are interested in membership and we will coach you along the way.

-Are you interested in becoming a Correspondent but not sure how you could write that much?
 Here are some strategies that work for others:

 - Listen to an open source-centric podcast and publish an annotated version of the show (example)